How's your charitable donation being spent? The 5 main problems

 Barriers to Change

 Unfortunately, we've also witnessed first-hand, the other side of charitable spending.
-Employees blocking a cost saving, time saving and enhanced service solution, simply to protect their (labour intensive) way of purchasing and possible role/ status of employment.
+Employees blocking a cost reduction, time saving and enhanced service solution, simply to protect their (labour intensive) way of purchasing and possible role/ status of employment.
 Employees should always put the charitable activity/ service provision at the heart of their continued employment.
 A different way of purchasing doesn't necessarily make your role redundant; it simply frees your time up to produce meaningful management information.
 Is the right perception and attitude in place to realise successful procurement for the benefit of the organisation?

 Maverick spending either intentionally or not, is the result of people ignoring pre-defined procurement processes or relates to employees spending outside of an organisation's purchasing terms.